balcortex/100_days_code_web_development/README.md

 ### CSS Variables - Pt.
 3

 Today I learned how to create custom themes (light and dark) using custom properties and the :root selector.

+## Day 135 - 2024/02/10

+### HTML Input Elements - Pt.
+1

+Today, I learned about the input element, which allows the user to enter information to be used later on the page.